chicio/chicio.github.io/_posts/2017-12-08-react-native-multiple-instance-rctrootview.md

 ---
 layout: post
-title: "React Native: use multiple RTCRootView instances in an existing iOS app"
+title: "React Native: use multiple RCTRootView instances in an existing iOS app"
 description: "In this post I show you how is it possible to use multiple RCTRootView instances in an existing iOS app."
 date: 2017-12-08
 image: /assets/images/posts/react-native-crash-reload-with-debugger.jpg